YvanDavidHerChar/YvanDavidHerChar.github.io/_pages/timeline.md

 show_breadcrumb: true
 ---

-Here is a timeline of where the project was and is.
-You can follow me or contact me to know more!
+Here we are at the end of my PhD and ready for the next step.
+Here is the proposed timeline for the Colombian Sustainable Waste (CSW) path.